-Stories of them,
+Stories of them, of his/her, of mine.

 Modern Storyteller is an exhibition created to give 17 up-and-coming designers and artists the opportunity to showcase types of new media and interactive communication within the point of interest of their project that will inspire, motivate and educate the next generation.
+The 2-day exhibition was held at Dumbo, Brooklyn NY in 2016.

-Official Website modernstoryteller.org
+Official Website: modernstoryteller.org

-Carrying over the essence and ambition from three exhibitions that we have previously hosted —±12 (2014), Zero Boundaries (2014) and Level Up (2015)—this exhibition aims to support and stimulate the creative energy amongst aspiring young designers from Taiwan in the United States.
+Carrying over the essence and ambition from three exhibitions that we have previously hosted —±12 (2014), Zero Boundaries (2014) and Level Up (2015)—this exhibition aims to support and stimulate the creative energy among aspiring young designers from Taiwan in the United States.

 Team Member and Judges